Flora-jia-jfr/furongjia.github.io/_pages/about.md

   - /about.html
 ---

-I am an senior undergraduate student in University of Southern California(USC) majoring in Computer science & Applied and Computational Mathematics.
+I am a senior undergraduate student in University of Southern California(USC) majoring in Computer science & Applied and Computational Mathematics.
 I am currently applying for graduate programs in CS.

 My primary research interests encompass the development of machine learning and data mining algorithms for handling data with unique structures like multimodal and time-series data, and tackling the distribution shift of data over time through deep learning methods.
-My current researches focuses on **multimodal** machine learning; **continual learning** methods for distribution shifts; **parameter-efficient fine-tuning** on **pre-trained** models.
+My current research focuses on **multimodal** machine learning; **continual learning** methods for distribution shifts; **parameter-efficient fine-tuning** on **pre-trained** models.

 ## Research Interest:
 * Multimodal machine learning